 - Extra ghee for greasing

-- Dry roast sesame seeds until aromatic.
+Dry roast sesame seeds until aromatic.
 Cool and powder them finely.
-Blend it a jar to powder, add grated or powdered jaggery, cardamom and blend well.
+Blend it a jar to powder.
+Add jaggery, cardamom and blend well.
 Make balls .
 Set aside.

-- Make 11 equal sized balls and roll to puri.
 Place a ball and bring all the edges together.
-Give a modak Shape to it.
+Give a modak shape to it.

-1. Clean 1 cup sesame seeds and dry roast on a medium flame until you begin to smell them good.
+1. Clean 1 cup sesame seeds.
+Next dry roast on a medium flame until you begin to smell them good.
 Do not discolor them they may lend a bitter taste.
 Cool completely.

 2. Add them to a blender jar.